dgalmeida/javaee6arquillian/README.md

 ## Sample Java EE 6 with Arquillian for Jboss AS 7.2.0.Final

-Created with maven 3.2.1 with archetype: org.jboss.spec.archetypes:jboss-javaee6-webapp
+Created with maven 3.2.1 and archetype: org.jboss.spec.archetypes:jboss-javaee6-webapp

 # Setup